fattjake/inspirationTalk/Inspiration.md

 ^ But if we’re in this safe situation where things are going great, how can we push ourselves to take this journey?
 That’s exactly what I would like to talk to you today.

+^ Tell you my story - I started in a nice, secure job, that had nothing to do with programming – and took advantage of a sequence of opportunities that transformed me into a successful iOS developer, author, and contractor.
+I’ll share with my perspective on how you can identify and take advantage of opportunities that come across your life – especially those scary ones that we might think are above our league.

 ---

 ## [fit] Opportunity
 ## [fit] that seeks you out

-^ I’ll share with you my story – how I started in a nice, secure job, that had nothing to do with programming – and took advantage of a sequence of opportunities that transformed me into a successful iOS developer, author, and contractor.
-I’ll share with my perspective on how you can identify and take advantage of opportunities that come across your life – especially those scary ones that we might think are above our league.

-^ I’ll begin with my story, which I’d like to tell in terms of three opportunities that I took that made a huge difference in my life.

----

-![FIT](inspiration-images/teach yourself cpp in 21 days.jpg)

 ^ The first opportunity I’d like to highlight is the opportunity I had to write my first real, paid, app.

 ^ This was several years ago – a buddy of mine asked me to write his brother in law an app.
 I had actually just graduated from business school, and although I had interest in programming and dipped my toe in more than once, I'd never finished a project.

+---

+![FIT](inspiration-images/teach yourself cpp in 21 days.jpg)

 ^ I had wanted to, and tried to learn to program through most of my teenage years and early 20s.
 I’d pick up a book on C++ and dive in, but inevitably the learning curve was too steep and I’d eventually get frustrated and distracted and move on to other pursuits.
 I never got to the point where I felt like I was able to come up with and idea, and see that idea through to completion.
 Until I made my first $3,000 writing an app for my buddy.